 While air rights are used for new construction, the mechanism provides a reliable revenue stream to maintain parks, historic landmarks, and transit infrastructure.
 Yet growing reliance on air rights begs new questions: must we build anew to maintain what we already have?
 How can the transfer of development rights influence New York City in ways we haven’t yet considered?

-The Urban Design Forum invites Ken Fisher, Robert Paley, Matthew Washington and Madelyn Wils to discuss creative proposals for how TDR can be utilized to maintain New York City’s public infrastructures.
+On December 13, the Urban Design Forum invited Ken Fisher, Robert Paley, Joe Rose, Matthew Washington and Madelyn Wils to discuss creative proposals for how TDR can be utilized to maintain New York City’s public infrastructures.

 About Maintaining ↓

 Help us craft a vision for maintaining New York City!

 Hot Air was the sixth program of Maintaining, a year-long inquiry into strengthening New York City’s physical and social infrastructure.